Starting to think about where to spend your summer vacation?

 Places to Visit in USA in Summer

 Florida has always been a popular vacation destination.
 So much so, in 2018 US travelers voted Florida as the number one place they would enjoy spending their summer.

 With sunny skies, beautiful beaches, loads of outdoors and cultural attractions and a fabulous array of accommodation, the Sunshine State will not disappoint as a summer destination.
 Summer truly is the best time to visit Florida.
+So whether it’s the beach your seek or are planning a Florida road trip, there’s so much to see and do in Florida.

 Places to Visit in Florida